By Vineeth Polisetti, Director · Published 2026-04-21 · Updated 2026-04-22 · 10 min read

 Indian plants see high humidity and frequent condensate ingress.
 Water in hydraulic oil accelerates oxidation, hydrolyses zinc additive, and — in systems that cycle between hot operation and cool shutdown — creates "rust-in-fingerprint" corrosion on pump and valve internals that looks like a manufacturing defect but is really water damage.

 Keep water content below 0.1% (1000 ppm) by volume.
-Modern Karl Fischer water content tests are cheap (`300-500 per sample) and should be part of every quarterly oil analysis.
+Modern Karl Fischer water content tests are inexpensive (about Rs 300–500 per sample) and should be part of every quarterly oil analysis.
 Above 0.2%, drain and recharge; between 0.1% and 0.2%, investigate the ingress source and consider a vacuum dehydrator.

 For systems with unavoidable water ingress (paper mills, food processing wash-down zones), specify detergent HLP-D (Castrol Hyspin AWH-M) that keeps water dispersed rather than settling.
 Plain HLP in a wet environment separates water to the bottom of the reservoir where the suction draws it straight into the pump.